NetLogo/SimpleR-Extension/README.md

 Opens the R console.
-This console can be opened via the menu bar under the SimpleR heading
+This console can be opened via the menu bar under the SimpleR heading.